neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Discussion - Questions and Next Steps.md

 There are currently some issues you may have noticed in accessing the Aura console directly versus a redirect from the Google Cloud Console.
 We're working to improve that experience.

 ## Lab 3 - Moving Data
 We used LOAD CSV to pull data in.
 That is one of many ways.
-Neo4j [Data Loader](https://data-importer.neo4j.io/) was recently released.
-However it doesn't support compound keys on relationships, so we weren't able to use it.
+Neo4j [Data Loader](https://data-importer.neo4j.io/) is another.
+We're exploring incorporating it into this lab.

 We're also working with Google on [Dataflow](https://cloud.google.com/dataflow) integration.
 A [PR to Apache Beam](https://github.com/apache/beam/pull/15916) has already been accepted.
 We're just working to get the templates that would wrap it together.

 The Neo4j [Spark Connector](https://neo4j.com/docs/spark/current/) is another way to get data in.
 We've been working with the Google [Dataproc](https://cloud.google.com/dataproc) team on some demos of that.
 It works today but some walkthrough are in progress.

-## Lab 4 - Exploring Data
+## Lab 4 - Exploration
 This section of the lab could be expanded.
 A data enrichment exercise might be really interesting.
+We've been doing work with [EKG elsewhere](http://github.com/neo4j-partners/apevue-knowledge-graph) that could be relevant.

+## Lab 5 - Vertex AI Workbench
+This section seems pretty solid.
+We have a trade off between Colab and Workbench, so we chose to explore both.
+We would be curious for feedback on that approach.

-## Lab 5 - Graph Data Science
+## Lab 6 - Graph Data Science
 With a novel data set combined with a novel approach to machine learning, there's enough material here for numerous business applications or academic papers.
 Some areas that might be interesting to explore in the future follow...

 The data set isn't normalized.
 Between these large asset managers, it's quite likely they own a significant portion of the stock outstanding for certain issues.
 So rather than measuring shares or value, a more powerful feature might be percentage of float outstanding.